DBBUILD

 DBBUILD produces two forms of output: it prints to the command-line window, and it produces a log file.

 The output to the command-line window only serves the purpose of giving progress information.
-There is no need to monitor the output.
+There is no need to monitor this output.

 On the other hand, it is essential that you check the log file, because if a file produces errors when DBBUILD loads it, the errors are written to the log only.
 The log file includes a full list of files that DBBUILD has loaded.

-First in the log file, you find a header which reports the user that run the script, when he did it and with which command-line options.
+First in the log file you find a header which reports the user that ran DBBUILD, when he did it and with which command-line options.
 For each subsystem, there is a header with the configuration options that DBBUILD used for that subsystem.
-DBBUILD reports only the configuration options that were set explicitly, by command-line switches, or settings read from the database.
+DBBUILD reports only the configuration options that somehow were set explicitly.
+That is, they were specified in the config-file or on the command-line or read from the database.
+DBBUILD does not report options set to their default values.

 For a database with a reasonable number of tables, the log becomes huge and tedious to read directly.
 To this end there is the command LISTERRS that extracts the interesting messages from the log as well as the header information.

-Even if you opt to not install the subsystem ABAPERLS in your database, DBBUILD one help tables: abainstallinfo.
-Older versions of DBBUILD also created ababuildaid in tempdb, but this has been dropped.
+Even if you opt to not install the subsystem ABAPERLS in your database, DBBUILD creates one help table: abainstallinfo.

 Abainstallinfo gives an installation history for the database, akin to the one in abainstallhistory, and is also maintained by the update scripts generated by DBUPDGEN.
 If you later opt to add the ABAPERLS subsystem to your database, abainstallinfo will be converted to abainstallhistory.